cognitoforms/signup-exercise/README.md

     - numbers
     - special characters
 - confirm password field must match the value of the password field

-## User Interface
-- the name input should be automatically focused when loading the page
-- errors should not appear until one of the following occurs:
-  - a `blur` event has occurred for the associated field
-  - the "sign up" button has been clicked
-- only one error message should appear for a field at any given time
-- the "sign up" button should not submit the form if there are errors
-- if a `prefilledEmail` is provided, that should be the initial value of the email input

 ## [Vue Documentation](https://v2.vuejs.org/v2/guide/)